Almost a year back I wrote a post about real estate analyst interview; it mostly covered the questions being asked.

 So, Cap Rate = Net Operating Income / Value (or cost)

-If you notice, both rental yield and cap rate appears to be same!
+If you notice, both rental yield and cap rate appear to be the same!

 What are the prevalent area measurement methodologies?
 Why should you use RICS and not BOMA?

-RICS and BOMA are the two most commonly used area measurement standard in the industry.
-RICS is the area measurement standards from Royal Institution of Chartered Surveyors, whereas BOMA is the area measurement standards from Building Owners and Managers Association, USA.
+RICS and BOMA are the two most commonly used area measurement standards in the industry.
+RICS is the area measurement standard from Royal Institution of Chartered Surveyors, whereas BOMA is the area measurement standard from Building Owners and Managers Association, USA.